 It is not uncommon for motor vehicle drivers to blame motorcyclists after being involved in an accident, so it is a good idea to guard yourself against legal action.
 You should not hesitate to speak with an experienced Long Island motorcycle accident lawyer if you or a loved one has been involved in a motorcycle crash.
-Even though motorcyclists are often cited as the cause of these sometimes devastating accidents, the attorneys at The Law Office of Cohen & Jaffe LLP can help you establish that you were not responsible and pursue the compensation to which you are entitled.
+Although motorcyclists are frequently blamed for causing devastating accidents, the Law Office of Cohen & Jaffe LLP can assist you in proving that you were not at fault and in seeking the compensation that you deserve.

 What Makes Riding a Motorcycle in the Rain Dangerous?